Message Send

 What about sending messages with arguments?
 1 add 2

-this is pretty unreadable, so we need to distinguish each arg1 add: 2
+This is pretty unreadable, so we need to distinguish each arg

 If you need to compose keyword msgs inside each other use (), also you can put args on new lines: